boltdb/bolt/README.md

 corrupted state.
 The only exception to this in Bolt is `DB.NoSync`.

+## Caveats & Limitations

+It's important to pick the right tool for the job and Bolt is no exception.
+Here are a few things to note when evaluating and using Bolt:

+* Bolt is good for read intensive workloads.
+Sequential write performance is also fast but random writes can be slow.
+You can add a write-ahead log or [transaction coalescer](https://github.com/boltdb/coalescer) in front of Bolt to mitigate this issue.

+* Bolt uses a B+tree internally so there can be a lot of random page access.
+  SSDs provide a significant performance boost over spinning disks.

+* Try to avoid long running read transactions.
+Bolt uses copy-on-write so old pages cannot be reclaimed while an old transaction is using them.

+* Byte slices returned from Bolt are only valid during a transaction.
+Once the transaction has been committed or rolled back then the memory they point to can be reused by a new page or can be unmapped from virtual memory and you'll see an `unexpected fault address` panic when accessing it.

+* Be careful when using `Bucket.FillPercent`.
+Setting a high fill percent for buckets that have random inserts will cause your database to have very poor page utilization.

+* Use larger buckets in general.
+Smaller buckets causes poor page utilization once they become larger than the page size (typically 4KB).

 ## Other Projects Using Bolt

 Below is a list of public, open source projects that use Bolt: